lgapontes/hey-joe/README.md

 As you will see, Hey-Joe background changes color according to the behavior of his monitoring variables.
 The color will always indicate the worst status among the variables.
 The colors used are:

 * Gray: only during the first reading of the variables;
-* Blue: indicates that all variables are stable, according to the rules defined in the "custom-rules.js" file;
+* Blue: indicates that all variables are stable, according to the rules defined in the _custom-rules.js_ file;
 * Light brown: indicates that one or more variables are unstable.
 Not so bad, but stay tuned;
 * Orange: indicates a dangerous status to the system (according to its rules).
 If it continues to get worse, it could lead to a denial of service;
 * Red: call the administrators!
-Your server is off or extremely compromised.
-Caution: If there is a code error in the "custom-rules.js" file, this color will also be displayed.
+Your server is off or extremely compromised. **Caution**: If there is a code error in the _custom-rules.js_ file, this color will also be displayed.

 ### Next features (coming soon, in version 0.1.0)